PrateekshaSharma/prateeksha_sharma.github.io/_pages/about.md

 header: false
 ---

-I am an incoming Structural Engineering graduate student at the University of Southern California interested in Computational Mechanics, FEM, and Data Science.
+I am an incoming Structural Engineering graduate student at the University of Southern California interested in Computational Mechanics and FEM.
 ##  Research Interests
 Computational structural mechanics
 Finite element methods